AqeelMirza/Cats-App/README.md

 Enjoy exploring the world of cats with the CatList app!
 If you have any questions or need assistance, feel free to reach out to us.

----

-**Disclaimer:** This README is a template and should be customized to reflect the specifics of your project.
-Update the content, add your own screenshots, and provide detailed information about your Android app.